visva-dev/Blog-About-Cats/README.md

 ## Live Demo

-Click the following [link](https://blogaboutcats.herokuapp.com/) live version of the site.
+Click the following [link](https://blogaboutcats.herokuapp.com/) to see live version of the site.
 To check website functionality you can use TestUser which is already created:
 `email: test2@test.com`
 `password: asdfasdf`